jumphone/scRef/README.md

 Single-cell and reference expression matrix must be tab-delimited with header and row names.

-For reference expression matrix, we recommend using TPM, FPKM, RPKM, or UMI matrix.
+For reference expression matrix, we recommend using TPM, FPKM, RPKM, RPK, or UMI matrix.

 For single-cell expression matrix, we recommend using UMI matrix.